ydumburs/opentok-video-api-postman-collection/README.md

         generateProjectLevelToken();
     }

-Here's a function to set claims for account-level methods:
+The next part is to set claims:

     function generateAccountLevelToken() {
         // Set JWT token claims